jeremiah-wanyahora/Nairobi_property/Readme.md

    1. The Price column is inclusive of the currency denomination, that is, 'Ksh'.
 The first step is to copy the dataset we are going to clean and remain with the original as is.
    - Using the SUBSTITUTE function to remove the 'Ksh' and the commas between the figures.

-     -Insert an empty column B next to column A then type the following formula on cell B2:
+     - Insert an empty column B next to column A then type the following formula on cell B2:

      ```excel
      =SUBSTITUTE(A2, "KSh", "")
      ```

-     -This will remove the spaces and the "KSh" denomination effectively.
+     - This will remove the spaces and the "KSh" denomination effectively.
 Flash fill to execute the formula along the whole column.
-     -Remove the spaces between the numbers using the substitute function too.
+     - Remove the spaces between the numbers using the substitute function too.

     ```excel
     =VALUE(SUBSTITUTE(A2, " ", ""))
     ```

-     -Copy the whole column B and overwrite column A using the Paste Values feature to get rid of the formula and remain with values.
-Delete the column B
+     - Copy the whole column B and overwrite column A using the Paste Values feature to get rid of the formula and remain with values.
+     - Delete the column B

-     -Next, convert the new Price column(B) from a general format to a number format.
+     - Next, convert the new Price column(B) from a general format to a number format.

    2. Handle missing or inconsistent data

      -Update the 'bedroom', 'bathroom' and 'House size' columns to indicate 0 for rows that correspond with the 'propertyType' of Vacant Land< Commercial Property and Industrial property.
        -For bedrooms;

          i) Insert a new column(E) beside the bedroom column ii) Use the IF formula as follows and flash fill, then copy column E and Paste Values only onto the Bedroom column(D) and rename it Bedroom(Cleaned):
       ```excel